Posting within a Social Security context

 On this page

-In case of posting from another Member State of the European Union
+1. In case of posting to Belgium from another Member State of the European Union

 In accordance with European Regulation 883/2004 of 29 April 2004, from 1 May 2010, a worker may continue to be covered for a maximum period of 24 months by the social security of the sending Member State during a period of posting to Belgium.

-In that regard and more precisely, if the posting conditions are fulfilled, the competent Social Security institution of the sending State (State of origin) shall issue a certificate of applicable legislation A1 which provides evidence that the worker concerned remains subject to his/her usual Social Security system of the sending Member State.
+If the posting conditions are fulfilled, the competent Social Security institution of the sending State (State of origin) shall issue a certificate of applicable legislation A1 which provides evidence that the worker concerned remains subject to his/her usual Social Security system of the sending State, at the request of the employer or the person.

-By the end of the 24 months period, if the temporary mission in Belgium of the worker is not finished and if the conditions of Posting remain fulfilled, an extension of the posting period may be granted on basis of the mutual agreement of the Social security institutions concerned.
+By the end of the 24 months period, if the temporary mission in Belgium of the worker is not finished and if the other conditions of Posting remain fulfilled, an extension of the posting period may be granted on basis of the mutual agreement of the Social security institutions of the countries concerned.
+In the event of an agreement, the total duration of the posting could be extended to 5 years.

-The request of extension must be submitted to the competent Social Security institution of the sending Member State which, if agreeing with such a request, will seek the agreement of the Belgian National Office of Social Security.
+The request of extension must be submitted to the competent Social Security institution of the sending Member State which, if agreeing with such a request, will seek the agreement of the Belgian National Office of Social Security (NSSO).

 See also: